The CBC test panel checks the complete blood count with differential and platelets.

 This CBC test, also known as a complete blood count test and CBC with differential and platelets, measures the blood levels of various types of cells and proteins in the blood.
 The test has been used for decades and is easily performed by standard laboratory equipment.
 The CBC test, along with the CMP test and the lipid panel test, are considered important lab tests for routine lab screening.
 The main focus of the CBC blood test is to evaluate the presence and quantity of several major types of blood cells - platelets, red blood cells (RBC), and white blood cells (WBC).
 In addition to measuring the quantities or concentrations of the different major types of cells in aggregate, the "differential" part of the complete blood count analyzes subcategories of the major categories for a more detailed picture of one's blood count.

 White blood cells can be divided into the subcategories neutrophils, lymphocytes, monocytes, eosinophils and basophils.
 Cell counts for these different types of cells are often elevated in bacterial infections (neutrophils, monocytes), viral infections (lymphocytes), allergies and parasitic infections (eosinophils) and specific types of cancers (lymphocytes and basophils).
-Red blood cells can be divided into hemoglobin and hematocrit (used to check for anemia) and other markers used to determine the type and severity of anemias (MCH, MCHC, MCV and RDW).
+Components of the red blood cell counts include the hemoglobin and hematocrit which are often used to check for anemia.
 Platelets are an important part of the clotting system and the concentration of these cells are measured in the CBC test.

 There are a number of reasons that people get the CBC test.
 Most commonly, the CBC is ordered as part of routine blood work performed quarterly or as part of an annual physical exam.
 In this capacity, the CBC test gives a helpful snapshot and is a useful adjunct to other health testing.
 The CBC lab test is also ordered in the setting of illness - both acute and chronic - as it plays an important role in identifying hematological changes associated with an infection, cancer, clotting disorders and other conditions.
 Checking for anemia is another common reason people get the CBC test as the hemoglobin and hematocrit levels are helpful in that regard.
 While an anemia test panel might be more suitable for an advanced anemia workup, the CBC blood test is useful as a first-line screening tool for anemia.